 Photo contest: This one is especially fitting for businesses who have products to sell.
 For example, host a photo contest in which users post a photo of themselves using the product, or the product on its own, and have them tag your brand for a chance to win a full-sized product or set.

 Tags: Have your followers tag a friend on your specific social posts and re-post the image for the opportunity to win.
 This will help your social media account garner new followers and it will get your brand’s image out to the public.

-Respond to all of your online reviews if you want to engage with your customers.
+Respond to your online reviews if you want to engage with your customers.
 As you grow, this will become increasingly overwhelming, but having some sort of managerial customer service presence online will be beneficial to your business.
 Customers like to know their opinion matters and that they are being heard.
 Even if it’s an unfavorable comment or review, answer their request diplomatically and thank them for taking the time to leave a review, whether on Google, Yelp, Facebook or any other outlet.
 Of course, there will ideally be loads of positive comments and reviews.
 However, in case there are some negative ones, here are some examples of customizable responses you can give to negative reviews:

 “Dear Name, I’m sorry to hear about your unfortunate experience.
 We truly appreciate your feedback and would love the opportunity to amend your distaste.
 Please allow us to offer you a complimentary dinner in our restaurant.”

 “Dear Name, I’m sorry to hear about your experience.
 We take your comment very seriously.
 Please allow us to compensate you for any inconvenience you may have experienced.”